Education (ED)

 Fall Semester

 Students will explore the importance of assessment for classroom instruction and learning.
-Students will be given practical and theoretical foundations of assessing school age children.
+Students will be given practical and theoretical foundations of assessing school-age children.
 Implications of race, class, and language in resultant data will be emphasized.

-Corequisite: ED 3190R.
+Corequisite: ED 3290, ED 3700

 ED 3195 - Fundamentals of Curriculum: Instructional Methods in Social Studies and Language Arts - 3 credits